concobeobeo/RV32-Pipeline/readme.md

 This is a course project, a basic implementation of RISC-V Arch. with 5-stages pipeline structure.
-Verilog source code and assembly test code are included.
+Verilog source code, assembly test code, Modelsim project file are also included.